 What is the QuickSIN test?

-The QuickSIN test provides a quick estimate of SNR loss.
+The QuickSIN provides a quick estimate of SNR loss.
 A list of six sentences with five key words per sentence is presented in four-talker babble noise.
 The sentences are presented at pre- recorded signal-to-noise ratios which decrease in 5-dB steps from 25 (very easy) to 0 (extremely difficult).
 The SNRs used are: 25, 20, 15, 10, 5 and 0, encompassing normal to severely impaired performance in noise.

 Benefits of the QuickSIN test

 - Provides a one-minute estimate of SNR loss.

 - Provides a quick way for clinicians to quantify a patient’s ability to hear in noise.

 - Determines if extended high frequency emphasis improves or degrades understanding of speech in noise.

 - Assists professionals in choosing appropriate amplification and other assistive technologies.